awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 The following settings apply to any S3 command in the `s3` or `s3api` namespaces\.

-use\_accelerate\_endpoint
-Use the Amazon S3 Accelerate endpoint for all `s3` and `s3api` commands\.
-The default value is false\.
-This is mutually exclusive with the `use_dualstack_endpoint` setting\.
-If set to true, the CLI directs all Amazon S3 requests to the S3 Accelerate endpoint at `s3-accelerate.amazonaws.com`\.
-To use this endpoint, you must enable your bucket to use S3 Accelerate\.
-All requests are sent using the virtual style of bucket addressing: `my-bucket.s3-accelerate.amazonaws.com`\.
-Any `ListBuckets`, `CreateBucket`, and `DeleteBucket `requests aren't sent to the Accelerate endpoint as that endpoint doesn't support those operations\.
-This behavior can also be set if the `--endpoint-url` parameter is set to `https://s3-accelerate.amazonaws.com` or `http://s3-accelerate.amazonaws.com` for any `s3` or `s3api` command\.

-use\_dualstack\_endpoint
-Use the Amazon S3 dual IPv4 / IPv6 endpoint for all `s3` and `s3api` commands\.
-The default value is false\.
-This is mutually exclusive with the `use_accelerate_endpoint` setting\.
-If set to true, the CLI directs all Amazon S3 requests to the dual IPv4 / IPv6 endpoint for the configured region\.

 addressing\_style
 Specifies which addressing style to use\.
 This controls if the bucket name is in the hostname or part of the URL\.
 Value values are: `path`, `virtual`, and `auto`\.
 The default value is `auto`\.
 There are two styles of constructing an S3 endpoint\.
 The first is called `virtual` and includes the bucket name as part of the hostname\.
 For example: `https://bucketname.s3.amazonaws.com`\.
 Alternatively, with the `path` style, you treat the bucket name as if it was a path in the URI\.
 For example: `https://s3.amazonaws.com/bucketname`\.
 The default value in the CLI is to use `auto`, which attempts to use the `virtual` style where it can, but will fall back to `path` style when required\.
 For example, if your bucket name is not DNS compatible, the bucket name cannot be part of the hostname and must be in the path\.
 With `auto`, the CLI will detect this condition and automatically switch to `path` style for you\.
 If you set the addressing style to `path`, you must then ensure that the AWS Region you configured in the AWS CLI matches the region of your bucket\.